ARBAZ1233678/Grid-6.0/README.md

 # Grid-6.0
-Product Detection and Attribute Extraction using YOLOv8 This project involves training a custom object detection model using YOLOv8 to detect daily-use packed products and extract relevant attributes such as brand names, net weight, and other details from the product packaging.
+Product Detection and Attribute Extraction using YOLOv8

+A project aimed at detecting daily-use packed products and extracting relevant attributes (such as brand names, net weight, and MRP) from product packaging using YOLOv8.

+📖 Table of Contents
 Project Overview
-The goal of the project is to use computer vision techniques to:

-Detect products from images of packaged goods.
-Extract key attributes like product name, brand, net weight, MRP, and more.
-Use YOLOv8 to train on a custom dataset of 40+ daily-use products with over 2000 annotated images.
-Dataset
-The dataset consists of:

-Images: 2000+ images of daily-use products (e.g., Red Label tea, Johnson's baby soap, Kimia dates, etc.).
-Labels: Corresponding annotations for each image, including bounding boxes for product detection and text extraction areas (brand name, net weight, etc.).
 Dataset Structure
-The dataset is structured as follows:
+Annotation Details
+Training the Model
+Text Extraction (OCR)
+Results
+Future Improvements
+Project Structure
+License
+Contact
+🚀 Project Overview
+This project uses YOLOv8 for object detection and integrates Google Cloud Vision API for Optical Character Recognition (OCR) to extract information like:

+Product Name
+Brand
+Net Weight
+Expiration Date, etc.
+With a dataset of over 2000+ images and 40+ different products, the goal is to train a robust model that can detect and extract product details from packaging.

+🗂️ Dataset Structure
+The dataset consists of product images and their corresponding label files with bounding boxes for the following attributes:

+Product Name
+Brand
+Net Weight
+Other Packaging Details
+Directory Structure:
 bash
 Copy code
 /Dataset